 In-home care services can be both medical and non-medical, as some providers offer in-home medical services, such as skilled nursing care, physical and occupational therapy, post-operative care, as well as speech-language pathology.
 The most common kind of in-home care, however, is non-medical care, which focuses on providing assistance and helps for personal tasks such as bathing, dressing, toileting, preparing meals, ambulation, and household tasks such as light housekeeping, and running errands.

-KB Healthcare Services provides a wide range of services, specializing in elderly care in Herndon, Virginia.
+KB Home Health Care Services – Northern VA Senior Care provides a wide range of services, specializing in elderly care in Herndon, Virginia.
 From in-home senior care and Alzheimer’s care for your elderly loved ones at home, to assisted living services that provide complete care and amenities for your loved ones’ health and comfort, our care solutions offer a balanced approach to longevity—focusing on health, engagement, and an overall good quality of life for our clients.
 We take time to understand our clients first, in order to create a personalized plan of care, especially for their specific needs.